mithray/hashtml/README.md

 ### L3 - W3C Compliant & Signatures

 To reach this level, an HTML document must be W3C compliant, as well as include signatures for all hashed components.
-The point at which multiple signatures begin being utilized is the point at which the wider open source community become collaborators toward improving web privacy and security.
+The point at which multiple signatures begin being utilized is the point at which the wider open source community join together in collaborating toward improving web privacy and security.

 ### L4 - HashTML